O’Neal Armstrong doesn’t mind coming off the bench.

 And after two games of doing so, he’s beginning to produce big numbers for Augusta State.

-The senior guard scored a career-high 23 points tonight to help lead the Jaguars to a 72-64 win over Lander at Christenberry Fieldhouse.
+The senior guard scored a career-high 23 points Wednesday night to help lead the Jaguars to a 72-64 win over Lander at Christenberry Fieldhouse.

 Augusta State improved to 7-6 overall, 3-2 in Peach Belt Conference play.
 The Jaguars snapped Lander’s six-game winning streak and have won 10 in a row against the Bearcats.

-Augusta State now embarks upon a three-game road trip, including Monday’s contest at East Division leader USC Aiken (10-2, 4-0).
+Augusta State now embarks on a three-game road trip, including Monday’s contest at East Division leader USC Aiken (10-2, 4-0).
 The Jaguars will close out January with seven games in a 15-day stretch.

 “We’ve got seven games before my milk goes bad in my refrigerator,” Augusta State coach Dip Metress said.
 “So we had to get this win.
 I was real proud of the way guys stepped up.”

-Armstrong helped fill the void of leading scorer Harold Doby, who served a one-game suspension due to an altercation Saturday.
+Armstrong helped fill the void of leading scorer Harold Doby, who served a one-game suspension because of an altercation Saturday.
 Armstrong, who scored 11 points in the previous game against North Georgia, shot 8 for 13 from the field, with five 3-pointers.